josephGZC/amazon_sentiment_analysis/README.md

 ## 5. Sentiment Analysis Approach  <a name="sentiment-analysis"></a>
 <a href="#toc">[ back to contents ]</a>

-Sentiment analysis was performed on each product’s star rating and review text, generating a Sentiment Score from -1 (most negative) to +1 (most positive).
-For easier interpretation, each product was also assigned a Sentiment Category (Positive, Mixed Negative, Neutral, or Mixed Positive) based on the distribution of its rating and textual review.
-More positive sentiment scores indicate stronger customer satisfaction, while negative scores reflect unfavorable opinions.
-The following section provides the mean values for each category.
+Sentiment analysis was conducted using VADER (Valence Aware Dictionary and Sentiment Reasoner), a lexicon- and rule-based tool designed for informal text, making it particularly well-suited for analyzing product reviews and social media posts.
+Each product's star rating and review text were used to calculate a Sentiment Score, ranging from -1 (most negative) to +1 (most positive).
+To enhance interpretability, products were also classified into Sentiment Categories: Positive, Mixed Negative, Neutral, or Mixed Positive, based on the distribution of their ratings and textual reviews.
+Higher sentiment scores indicate greater customer satisfaction, whereas negative scores suggest unfavorable opinions.

 ## 6. Insights Deep-Dive <a name="insights-deep-dive"></a>
 <a href="#toc">[ back to contents ]</a>